neich/BattleField/README.md

-This is th code use to produce the results of the paper (Simulating the Evolution of Ancient Fortified Cities)[https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.13897].
+This is the code used to produce the results of the paper [Simulating the Evolution of Ancient Fortified Cities](https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.13897).
 The status of the code is, at best, alpha.
 USE AT YOUR OWN RISK